niolabs/docs/docs/installation/windows.md

 ---
 ## Installation

-Open a terminal (Command Prompt/Developer Command Prompt) and install nio using Python’s pip installer (verify the filepath and binary filename below—the `X`s represent the date of the binary in YYYYMMDD format):
+Open a terminal (**Applications > Utilities > Terminal**), and install nio using Python’s pip3 installer (substitute your filepath and binary filename below—the `X`s represent the date of the binary in YYYYMMDD format):
 ```
 pip install Downloads/nio_lite-XXXXXXXX-py3-none-any.whl
 ```